-- run_module (string) The Python interpreter will load a Python module with this value's name as the main module and then execute that module. - run_noop (bool) Instructs the Python interpreter to do nothing after initialization. - run_repl (bool) The Python interpreter will launch an interactive Python REPL connected to stdio.
+- run_noop (bool) Instructs the Python interpreter to do nothing after initialization. - run_rep1 (bool) The Python interpreter will launch an interactive Python REPL connected to stdio.
 This is similar to the default behavior of running a python executable without any arguments. - site_import (bool) Controls the inverse value of Py_NoSiteFlag.